 Except as provided therein, the standards set forth in the Circular are applicable to all Federal agencies.
 If any statute specifically prescribes policies or specific requirements that differ from the standards provided in the Circular, the provisions of the statute shall govern.
 Federal agencies must apply the provisions of the Circular in making awards to the covered entities.
 Recipients must apply the provisions of the Circular to subrecipients performing substantive work under grants and agreements that are passed through or awarded by the primary recipient, if such subrecipients are organizations that are covered entities.
-The Circular does not apply to grants, contracts, or other agreements between the Federal Government and units of State or local governments covered by OMB Circular A-102, "Grants and Cooperative Agreements with State and Local Governments."
-And, it does not apply to the Federal agencies' grants management common rule that standardized and codified the administrative requirements Federal agencies impose on State and local grantees.
+The Circular does not apply to grants, contracts, or other agreements between the Federal government and units of State or local governments covered by OMB Circular A-102, "Grants and Cooperative Agreements with State and Local Governments," nor does it apply to the Federal agencies' grants management common rule that standardized and codified the administrative requirements Federal agencies impose on State and local grantees.
 In addition, the Circular does not cover subawards and contracts to State or local governments.
 However, the Circular applies to subawards made by State and local governments to organizations covered by the Circular.
 Federal agencies may apply the provisions of the Circular to commercial organizations, foreign governments, organizations under the jurisdiction of foreign governments, and international organizations.

 HHS applies the provisions of Circular A-110 in making awards to institutions of higher education, hospitals, other non-profit organizations, and commercial organizations through its regulations at 45 CFR part 74.
 Prior to March 31, 1995, SSA was an operating component of HHS.
-As a result of Public Law 103-296, SSA became an independent agency on

-March 31, 1995.
+As a result of Public Law 103-296, SSA became an independent agency on March 31, 1995.
 However, pursuant to section 106(b) of that law, the HHS regulations at 45 CFR part 74 have remained applicable to SSA.
-In order to implement our own set of grant regulations, we propose to adopt almost verbatim the text of Circular A-110.
-The result will be the SSA grants administration regulations at 20 CFR part 435.
+As part of our effort to establish our own set of grant regulations, we are adopting almost verbatim the text of Circular A-110.
+The result is the SSA grants administration regulations at 20 CFR part 435.
 HHS regulations at 45 CFR part 74 will cease to be applicable to SSA on the effective date of these regulations, in accordance with section 106(b) of Public Law 103-296.

-SSA's new part 435 at 20 CFR will be similar to OMB Circular A-110.
-Consistent with the guidance provided in Circular A-110, this rule will apply to SSA awards made to institutions of higher education, hospitals, other non-profit organizations, and commercial organizations.
+Consistent with the guidance provided in Circular A-110, this regulation applies to SSA awards made to institutions of higher education, hospitals, other non-profit organizations, and commercial organizations.
+Subpart E (Disputes) of this regulation applies to all SSA grant and cooperative agreement awards, including awards to the governmental organizations covered by the final rules we are publishing elsewhere in today's Federal Register that create a new part 437 in our regulations.
 When appropriate, this rule will also apply to foreign governments, organizations under the jurisdiction of foreign governments, and international organizations.
-The proposed rule does not apply to grants under programs commonly referred to as "entitlement programs."

 As noted above, OMB directed each affected agency to promulgate its own rules adopting the provisions of the Circular.
 Any exceptions or deviations, unless required by Federal statute, require OMB approval.
-Therefore, in support of OMB's desired uniformity, this proposed rule incorporates the provisions and language of revised Circular A-110, "Ŭniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals, and Other Non-Profit Organizations," published by OMB on November 29, 1993 (58 FR 62992), as further amended August 29, 1997 (62 FR 45934) and November 8, 1999 (64 FR 54926).
+Therefore, in support of OMB's desired uniformity, this rule incorporates the provisions and language of revised Circular A-110, "Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education,

+Hospitals, and Other Non-Profit Organizations," published by OMB on November 29, 1993 (58 FR 62992), as further amended August 29, 1997 (62 FR 45934), and October 8, 1999 (64 FR 54926).